COMPUTE-Jupyter-course/project-for-compute-jupyter-2022-jstrobaek/README.md

 #### Data

-For now, the data required to reproduce the (current) analysis can be downloaded [here](https://drive.google.com/file/d/1C6LvIg48siHp95bZ-W46otlra1EVjaTP/view?usp=share_link).
-Unzip in the git-repo base directory to enable Notebook execution.
+To be able to run the Notebook and reproduce the related figures it is required to [download](https://zenodo.org/record/7768644/files/supplement_data.zip?download=1) the associated supplement data from [the Zenodo archive](https://doi.org/10.5281/zenodo.7768644).
+You also need to unzip it in the cloned repo base directory.